gnif/LookingGlass/doc/build.rst

       cmake -DENABLE_BACKTRACE=0 ../

-   If you disable this and need support for crash, use ``gdb`` to obtain a backtrace manually.
+   If you disable this and need support for a crash, use ``gdb`` to obtain a backtrace manually.

 .. _host_building: